-Our Whole Lives is a secular sexuality curriculum that helps participants make informed and responsible decisions about their health and behavior.
-It equips youth with accurate, age-appropriate information, including human development, relationships, personal skills, sexual behavior and health, and culture.
-Grounded in a holistic view of sexuality, Our Whole Lives provides facts about anatomy and human development, and also allows participants to clarify their values, build interpersonal skills, and understand the spiritual and emotional aspects of sexuality.
-To learn more go see Our Whole Lives.
+Our Whole Lives helps participants make informed and responsible decisions about their sexual health and behavior.
+It equips youth with accurate, age-appropriate inforamtiuon, including human development, relationships, personal skills, sexual behavior, health and culture.
+Grounded in a holistic view of sexuality, Our Whole Lives provides not only facts about anatomy and human development, but helps participants to clarify their values, build interpersonal skills, and understand the spiritual and emotional aspects of sexuality.
+Go to Our Whole Lives for more information.

 Young Religious Unitarian Universalists (YRUU)

 YRUU is our youth group for high school freshmen through seniors.
 This is a youth-led community in which all of the youth are encouraged to be leaders.
 Adult advisors work with the youth to maintain a supportive space where high schoolers can share and be heard.
 The youth group offers opportunities to explore what we mean by fellowship, social justice, and worship as Unitarian Universalists.
 The Youth Service is an annual spring tradition in which the youth group conducts the service, including performing the music and sharing homilies.
 With many of our youth having grown up in this church, it is a wonderful celebration of their individual and collective responsible search for truth and meaning.

 Youth Council is an elected body with representatives from each high school grade level.
 They meet regularly to discuss ideas and vote on plans for the upcoming weeks.

 Overnights for our youth group are scheduled by the Youth Council.
 Memorable experiences — whether it’s caroling in Pioneer Courthouse Square, group outings to Voodoo Doughnuts, or worship in the Eliot Chapel — are created at these overnights.
 To cap them off, the following morning youth make sandwiches and walk through downtown distributing sandwiches and clean, dry socks to anyone in need.